 Selected nutritional content seems to be much higher than what students ultimately consume.
-To show how selected and consumed school lunches relate to healthy eating, Table 15.4 presents selected and consumed nutrition compared to recommended targets for nutritional content during lunch for middle school students.
+To show how selected and consumed school lunches relate to healthy eating, Table 11 presents selected and consumed nutrition compared to recommended targets for nutritional content during lunch for middle school students.
 For selected nutrition, total calories align well with recommended targets while selected protein, fiber, vitamin C, and iron are well under recommended targets.
-The selected amount of total sugar is also 414% above the recommended target for lunch, although saturated fat, cholesterol, and total fat are under the recommended targets, being under recommended amounts.
+The selected amount of total sugar is also 414% above the recommended target for lunch, although saturated fat, cholesterol, and total fat are under the recommended targets.

 For consumed nutrition, calories drop to 74% of the recommended target for school lunch.
 Consumed protein and fiber meet only a little over half of the recommended amounts.
 Vitamin C is only 14% of the suggested amount.
 A relatively high wastage rate appears to substantially reduce intakes of sodium, cholesterol, saturated fat, and total fat.
 However, sugar intakes remain considerably high at 263% of recommended targets.
 These consumption patterns indicate that consumed lunches tend to be higher in sugar and lower in many nutrients.